-The length of all wire runs must not exceed 1500 feet (457m) when unshielded quad conductor cable is used (750 feet if shielded cable is used).
-This restriction is due to the capacitive effect on the data lines when quad cable or shielded cable is used.
+The length of all wire runs for both partitions combined must not exceed 1500 feet (457m) when unshielded quad conductor cable is used (750 feet if shielded cable is used).
+This restriction is due to the capacitive effect on the data lines when quad cable is used.

-2. Run field wiring from the control to the keypads (using standard 4conductor twisted wire cable using the wire gauge determined in step 1).
-3. Connect remote Keypads to terminals 4, 5, 6, and 7 on the control board, as shown in Figure 6.
+2. Run field wiring from the control to the keypads (using standard 4-conductor twisted wire cable using the wire gauge determined in step 1).

+- 3. Connect remote Keypads for Partition 1 to terminals 4, 5, 6, and 7 on the control board, as shown in Figure 6. - 4.
+Connect remote Keypads for Partition 2 to the 4-pin connector on the control board (see the Summary of Connections diagram for location of the 4-pin connector for partition 2).